hariteja13/Inventory_management_system-/README.md

 # Inventory_management_system-
-i have created a inventory managment system using json
+i have created a inventory managment system using json .
+Feel free to use it and make changes